Haast World Heritage

 On the edge of the wilderness

-The Gates of Haast is a lost world that's so spectacular and remote UNESCO designated it a "World Heritage" area.
+The Haast region is a lost world that is so spectacular and remote UNESCO designated it a "World Heritage" area.

-From Haast to Jackson Bay there are empty shingle beaches, dunes, lakes and wetlands, all with the soaring backdrop of the Southern Alps making it an outdoor enthusiast's playground.
-Tramping, hunting and if you want speed, jetboating tours on the local rivers are available.
+From Haast to Jackson Bay there are spectacular beaches, dunes, lakes and wetlands, all with the soaring backdrop of the Southern Alps making it an outdoor enthusiast's playground.
+People come here not only for the scenery but also for hunting and tramping.
+There are many good short and longer walks and activities include unique Jet Boat tours and helicopter flights.

-There is an abundance of wildlife and tours to view fur seals, Hectors Dolphins and Fiordland Crested Penguins.
+There is an abundance of wildlife including native birds, fur seals, Hectors Dolphins and Fiordland Crested Penguins.
 This is real whitebaiting country and fishing is outstanding from Jackson Bay.

-The Gates of Haast is Bruce Bay, Lake Paringa, Lake Moeraki, Haast, Jackson Bay, Haast Pass to Makarora.
+The region of Haast includes Bruce Bay, Lake Paringa, Lake Moeraki, Haast, Jackson Bay, Haast Pass to Makarora.

 Between Fox Glacier and Haast